 Drugs in Animal Food (Medicated Feeds)

-Anyone who adds drugs to animal food creates medicated feeds and as such is subject to the Federal Food, Drug and Cosmetic Act (the Act).
+Anyone who adds drugs to animal food creates medicated animal food.
 Just as each label claim for a new animal drug must be approved, a drug must be specifically approved for use in or on animal food.
 When the new animal drug application for use of the drug in or on animal food is approved, a notice is published in the Federal Register.
 The medicated feed must be labeled in accordance with the approved representative labeling.

-A drug may only be mixed into feed for uses and at drug levels specifically permitted by approvals and listed in the regulations (21 CFR Part 558.)
-The person or firm mixing a medicated feed from a Category II, Type A medicated article or liquid and free-choice medicated feed containing a Category II drug; or liquid and free-choice medicated feed containing a Category I drug that follow an approved proprietary formula and/or specifications, is required to be registered with the FDA as a drug manufacturer and hold an approved medicated feed mill license.
+A drug may be mixed only into feed for uses and at drug levels specifically permitted by the approvals and listed in the regulations (21 CFR Part 558).
+The entity manufacturing medicated feeds using Category II, Type A medicated articles; or manufacturing liquid and free-choice medicated feed containing a Category II drug; or liquid and free-choice medicated feed containing a Category I drug that follow an approved proprietary formula and/or specifications, is required to be registered with the FDA as a drug manufacturer and must hold an approved medicated feed mill license.